 I was wrong.

-The trick was to begin to listen, to go to alumni events, to call up different alumni and ask for tea or coffee or even five minutes of their busy schedules (the short end of networking is that people love talking about themselves, and if you get them started, chances are you’re not going to have to pay for that coffee).
+I began to listen, to go to alumni events, to call up different alumni and ask for tea or coffee or even five minutes of their busy schedules (the short end of networking is that people love talking about themselves, and if you get them started, chances are you’re not going to have to pay for that coffee).

 Obviously, going to NYC may have helped too.
 Many people in the publishing and arts world know Bard in New York, and they respect the vision fostered by the school’s ventures into adolescent education, and providing a space for the two nation theory through the establishment of the ONLY American university to have a presence in Gaza.